 The type of whale that comes to Hermanus is the southern right whale, migrating from Antarctica in June and remaining in the relatively warm waters of South Africa until November or December.
 You do not need to venture into the ocean to see the massive mammals!
 The town has numerous cliff paths, totalling a stretch of 12 kilometres.
 There are many different points of access, so you can opt for a big hike or a shorter stroll.
 And whale sightings are pretty much guaranteed, as the whale crier of Hermanus is often on the paths himself, blowing keenly on his kelp horn to alert everyone to the presence of whales!
 It is small wonder that Hermanus is considered the world’s best destination for land-based whale watching.

 The southern rights are not too difficult to spot, as they are on average 15 metres long and weigh up to 100 metric tons!
 They are dark grey or black, with striking whitish-grey callosities or calluses, patches of calcified skin, on their head, above their eyes, or around their blowhole.
 They have a broad back, with no dorsal fin.
 They arrive in the seas off Hermanus in June and begin their breeding season immediately!
 Mating occurs under water, but you might spot a group of males surrounding a female on the surface before she is ready to pick her partner and swim with him into the deep.
-Fascinating facts: a southern right whale penis is 12 feet long and the testes weigh a ton!

 The gestation period is one year and many females have specific birthing zones, to which they return every three years.
 Mothers love playing with their offspring, sometimes for up to several hours.
 Walker Bay is particularly popular for breeding, calving, and bringing up babies, with a range of other whale behaviours on show as well!
 These include lobtailing, when a whale slaps its tail on the top of the water and makes a loud clapping sound, and spyhopping, when a whale emerges vertically from the ocean and has a look around.
 There is also sailing, holding the tail above the water, and of course the breathtaking display of breaching, immense leaps ending in the noisiest splash ever!
 Listen out for the ‘whoosh!’ of whales pushing water out through their blowholes too – and finally the grunts that carry for as much as a couple of kilometres!